Tsunami and cyclone aftermath: Warning in place to stay off beaches until Wednesday in Hawke's Bay

 Dangerous swells and rips are expected from Sunday through to Tuesday.

-Surf Lifesaving NZ search and rescue manager Allan Mundy had said: "If you want to watch the waves go up the hill or sand across the road".
+Surf Lifesaving NZ search and rescue manager Allan Mundy had said: "If you want to watch the waves go up the hill or stand across the road".

 "Just standing on the beach is a risk.
 If you are caught in that swell you will be pulled right out to sea with little chance of being rescued."